playx-flutter/playx_widget/README.md

   opacity and hide the old widget.
   It's different than `AnimatedOpacity` as it doesn't take any space when the widget is invisible.
 - `TimerRefreshWidget` : Widget that refreshes it's child on periodic time.
+- `ReadMore` widget :Widget that allows Expanding and collapsing text based on it's characters count.

 ## Playx:
 Consider using our [Playx Package](https://pub.dev/packages/playx):